How religion plays a significant part in our lives – Religions in Guatemalan Culture

-Anyone who is interested in Guatemalan culture will soon discover that religion plays a significant part in the daily life of our nation.
+Anyone who is interested in religions in Guatemalan culture will soon discover that religion plays a significant part in the daily life of our nation.
 And the statistics suggest a fairly straightforward picture.
 50 per cent of our country identifies as Catholic, 37 per cent as Protestant, 11 per cent as having no religious affiliation, and 2 per cent as ‘other’.

 But the reality is actually more complicated, and far more interesting.
 Just as in every other aspect of our cultural life, all of these religious traditions have blended together.
 The result is something uniquely Guatemalan.

 So, here is my guide to religion in Guatemala.
 It’s useful to look at the three key religious groups in turn.

 When the colonial forces arrived in Guatemala in 1519, they brought Catholicism with them from Spain.
 It was the dominating force in the country from the 1500s to the 1800s.
 I’ve posted more about Guatemalan history, here.